Jay Contreras: Influences

 According to interview with Offshore Music, Contreras has cited the Eraserheads as a major influence, particularly their debut album Ultraelectromagneticpop!, which he first heard in high school.
 He has also acknowledged the band's impact on other musicians and often discusses their influence with Chito Miranda of Parokya ni Edgar.

 Personal life

 Contreras has been an animal lover since childhood, caring for a variety of pets including dogs, fish, and even exotic reptiles.
 He often refers to his dogs as his "children".

 Contreras married actress Sarah Jane Abad on January 27, 2009 at the Paco Church in Manila.
 They have two children together, a son named Kidlat Caio and a daughter named Isla Euan.
 In May 2020, Sarah Abad confirmed via Instagram that she and Contreras had separated.

 Controversy

-In October 2023, Contreras posted a cryptic message following an incident in Sorsogon involving Kamikazee.
-The band was scheduled to perform at the Kasanggayahan Festival in Casiguran, Sorsogon, but their appearance was abruptly canceled by Governor Edwin Hamor, who cited alleged unprofessional behavior.
-The band was reportedly sent home before their scheduled performance.
+In October 2023, Contreras posted a brief message online after Kamikazee's scheduled appearance at the Kasanggayahan Festival in Casiguran, Sorsogon was canceled.
+Governor Edwin Hamor said the decision was due to alleged unprofessional behavior, and the band was sent home before its performance.